Biclustering random matrix partitions with an application to classification of forensic body fluids: mRNA profile data

 \section{mRNA profile data}

-Our data consist of 27 binary features measured on samples.
-Following laboratory processing, the presence/absence of each marker ($M = 27$) in a sample is visualized in an electropherogram that represents the level of detection of each marker as a peak height measured in relative fluorescence units.
+Our dataset consists of $M = 27$ binary features measured on samples.
+We work with all the data available to us.
+These data were provided by forensic scientists who chose markers expected to support fluid-type identification for crime-scene analysis: we do not drop or otherwise select data to simplify the statistical analysis.
+Following laboratory processing, the presence/absence of each marker in a sample is visualized in an electropherogram that represents the signal for each marker as a peak height measured in relative fluorescence units.
 The markers listed in Table~\ref{tab:rnaProfile}

 were chosen to respond strongly or ``light up'' for a specific fluid-type.
-We have $F = 5$ body fluid-types, cervical fluid (1/CVF), menstrual blood (2/MTB), saliva (3/SLV), blood (4/BLD) and semen (5/SMN), and five groups of markers.
-The markers in each group target one of the fluid-types.
-A raw profile is converted to an $M$-dimensional binary marker profile using a cut-off threshold, such that an entry in a binary profile records the amplification status (above or below the threshold) of an mRNA marker in the raw profile.
-Details on how the data is generated can be found in Appendix~\ref{sec:data-generation}.
+We have $F = 5$ body fluid-types, coded as cervical fluid (1/CVF), menstrual blood (2/MTB), saliva (3/SLV), blood (4/BLD) and semen (5/SMN), and five groups of markers, as the markers in each group target a specific fluid-type.
+Following standard practice in the field, each raw profile is converted to an $M$-dimensional binary vector (a sample \emph{profile}) using a cut-off threshold: the $i$'th entry in this vector records the amplification status (above or below the threshold) of the $i$'th mRNA marker in the raw profile.
+Details of sample collection and data generation can be found in Appendix~\ref{sec:data-generation}.

 The goal of our analysis is to infer the fluid-type of an unlabeled binary profile.
 We work with two data sets: a training dataset with 321 profiles and a test dataset with 46.
 These data are summarised in Table~\ref{tab:rnaProfile}.
 Roughly speaking the training data are gathered under ``laboratory conditions,'' while the test data are gathered under conditions much closer to casework scenarios.
 We expand on this in Appendix~\ref{sec:data-generation} and return to it in Section~\ref{sec:cut-model-post}.
+All our data are labeled as we know the fluid-type of all the profiles in both datasets.